 The Stadium was planned and equipped by the University's Alumni Athletic Association.
 It contains a football field, an all-weather track, a steel and concrete grandstand, concrete bleachers and dressing and storage rooms.
-The stadium playing field is made of an artificial surface called AstroPlay.
+The stadium playing field is made of a synthetic turf system.
 Lights allow for night contests.
 Stadium capacity is 5,600.